open-contracting/kingfisher-summarize/docs/get-started.rst

 #.
 Close your PostgreSQL session, e.g. with ``Ctrl-D`` for both

 #.
-Create Kingfisher Views' configuration tables using the :ref:`install` command:
+Create Kingfisher Summarize's configuration tables using the :ref:`install` command:

    .. code-block:: bash

-      python ocdskingfisher-views-cli install
+      ./manage.py install

-You're now ready to :doc:`use Kingfisher Views<cli/use>`.
+You're now ready to :doc:`use Kingfisher Summarize<cli/use>`.

 .. note::